Kamatoro64/dev-ops/nginx/README.md

 127.0.0.1 - - [04/Jul/2019:09:12:39 +0800] "GET /favicon.ico HTTP/1.1" 200 1150 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.12; rv:67.0) Gecko/20100101 Firefox/67.0" "-" "127.0.0.1:8082" "0.000" "0.006"
 ```

-To fix this we probably have to rely on NGINX Plus' [Session Persistence](https://www.nginx.com/products/nginx/load-balancing/) feature or simply pick a more appropriate tool for load balancing like HA Proxy.
+To fix this we have to rely on NGINX Plus' [Session Persistence](https://www.nginx.com/products/nginx/load-balancing/) feature or pick a more appropriate tool like HA Proxy.